100 Common Plumbing Problems

 Several factors can contribute to low water pressure.
 Understanding these causes is crucial in identifying the source of the problem and finding an appropriate solution.

 Partially closed valves: In some cases, low water pressure can be attributed to partially closed valves within the plumbing system.
 These valves, located near fixtures or along the main water line, regulate the flow of water.
 Accidental adjustments or maintenance work may lead to reduced water pressure.
+Get Portishead plumbing to fix your Low Water Pressure.

 Clogged pipes or faucets: Over time, mineral deposits, rust, or debris can accumulate inside pipes or faucets, obstructing the flow of water.
 This can result in low water pressure throughout the system.